 B1.1 Included in the capital and solvency return is the Insurer Information Sheet which is to be completed in its entirety.
-Nevertheless, the Financial Condition Report is not included in the model and this handbook provides guidance on the requirements that are to be included in the submitted report.

 B2.
 INSURER INFORMATION SHEET

 B2.1 To provide the Authority with details of the insurer's organisational structure and details to review the statutory statements, the Insurer Information Sheet is a redesign of the former Cover Sheet and Solvency Declaration that has been amended to provide greater clarity, avoid duplication, and provide more useful information to better assess the insurer.